RaihanurRahman2022/System-Design-Resource/README.md

 Now, let's discuss commonly used routing algorithms:

 - **Round-robin**: Requests are distributed to application servers in rotation.
+[Round Robin Algorithms](https://blog.algomaster.io/i/145050914/algorithm-round-robin)
 - **Weighted Round-robin**: Builds on the simple Round-robin technique to account for differing server characteristics such as compute and traffic handling capacity using weights that can be assigned via DNS records by the administrator.
 - **Least Connections**: A new request is sent to the server with the fewest current connections to clients.
 The relative computing capacity of each server is factored into determining which one has the least connections.
 - **Least Response Time**: Sends requests to the server selected by a formula that combines the fastest response time and fewest active connections.